elabftw/elabdoc/doc/user-guide.rst

 The Export menu allows you to save the entry in different formats.
 The term "Long term storage" refers to the PDF or the PDF contained in the zip archive being of a particular kind: PDF/A, an ISO-standardized version of the PDF format.
 It is a PDF format designed for long term storage, but transparent PNG will appear with a black background, so they are no longer the default PDF format, but an option.
 The PDF/A will also include the changelog, unlike the normal PDF export.
 It is the PDF format used for timestamping.

-The ELN format is a new file format based on RO-Crate specification, containing a special file (in JSON-LD) describing the contents of the dataset (one or several experiments).
+The ELN format is a new file format based on RO-Crate specification, containing a special file (in JSON-LD) describing the contents of the dataset (one or several Experiments).
 It is a format designed and promoted by The ELN Consortium, an association of several ELN vendors that agreed on an interchange format for export/import of datasets.
 You can learn more about it here: `TheELNConsortium on GitHub <https://github.com/TheELNConsortium/>`_.

 7. Toggle pin